StickyMat System – 220W/m²

 Warmup StickyMat 220W/m² is ideal for:

-For irregular room layouts or areas with many fixtures, a loose wire or heated decoupling system may be more suitable.
+For irregular layouts or rooms with lots of fixtures, a loose wire or heated decoupling system may be more suitable.

 Flooring Compatibility